 More Athens' Experiences you have to do!

-Farm tour and traditional organic Greek food dining experience combined with live entertainment: A journey of food, wine and farm life awaits you.
+A unique farm tour and traditional organic Greek food dining experience ; a journey of food, wine and farm life awaits you.

 Visiting Places: Athens Riviera, organic farm in the Athenian suburbs.